zarf-dev/proposals/0048-schema-update-process/README.md

 ### Map representation of Removed Fields

 One option for storing removed fields on newer schemas is to use annotations.
 Kubernetes takes this approach.
 This would avoid the need of a custom YAML marshaler.
-The downside is that annotations could easily get quite and hard to read.
+The downside is that annotations could easily get confusing and hard to read.
 Assuming a list of objects such as `variables` is deprecated, then we need to maintain an long string representation of YAML.
 The reason Kubernetes takes this approach is because their data must make lossless round trips.
 Their objects might be written as v1beta1, stored as v1alpha1, then upgraded back to v1beta1, and they cannot lose any data.
 There is no place to store the information on the v1alpha1 object besides annotations.
 Zarf is going to write all active API versions to the zarf.yaml file so there is no chance of data loss.

 Another option is introducing a new field `Deprecated map[string]string` to store removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects from a string.

 ### Custom YAML marshalers for Removed Fields

-Originally, [Removed Fields](#removed-fields) proposed custom marshalers to track the private fields for backwards compatibility such as `dataInjections`.
+Originally, [Removed Fields](#converting-removed-fields) proposed custom marshalers to track the private fields for backwards compatibility such as `dataInjections`.
 However, going through each case we see that custom YAML marshalers are not needed:
 - a v1alpha1 package is created after function signatures are changed to accept v1beta1 objects.
   - This package is read as v1alpha1, then converted to v1beta1 for `packager.create`, then written to the `zarf.yaml` in the package tar as v1alpha1.
 The package never needs to be written as v1beta1.
 - a v1alpha1 package is created before v1beta1 is introduced.
 The package is deployed after function signatures are changed to accept v1beta1 objects